Hakka people: Migrations

 The Hakka, a group of nomadic peoples originating from the North, arrived in southern China much later than other southern Han Chinese populations.
 These earlier waves of southern Han Chinese colonists settled fertile lowlands, assimilated non-Han locals and expelled others like Tanka on coast and rivers, formed distinctive cultural identities and dialects.
 Consequently, the Hakka were forced to locate their settlements on marginal territories and relatively infertile land.

 Genetic findings

-Studies show extensive unidirectional gene flow from the Hakkas to surrounding Han Chinese populations in the south resulting in a very close relationship.
-According to a 2009 study published in the American Journal of Human Genetics, the Hakkas are principally of Han Chinese descent, exhibiting an average genetic difference of 0.32% with other tested Han Chinese persons.
+Studies show extensive unidirectional gene flow from the Hakka people to surrounding Han Chinese populations in the south resulting in a very close relationship.
+According to a 2009 study published in the American Journal of Human Genetics, the Hakka people are principally of Han Chinese descent, exhibiting an average genetic difference of 0.32% with other tested Han Chinese persons.
 Nonetheless, compared with other southern Han Chinese groups, the Hakka genetic profile exhibits a slight skew towards northern Han people.